Exam Registration & Administration

 - How do I provide comments on testing conditions?

-- What is the date of the next CISA exam?
+- What is the date of the next exam administration?

-- When does registration begin for the next exam?
+- When does registration open for the December exam?

-- What is the registration deadline of the next exam and what are the fees?
+- What is the registration deadline of the December exam and what are the fees?

 - Can I take the CISA, CISM, CGEIT and CRISC exams on the same day?